nextstrain/mpox/nextclade/README.md

 # Nextclade reference tree workflow for monkeypox

-This README doesn't end up in the datasets, so it's more of a developer README, rather than a dataset user README.
+This README doesn't end up in the datasets, so it's a developer README, rather than a dataset user README.

 ## Usage

 ```bash
 snakemake
 ```

+You need to have a `nextclade3` binary in your path.
+It's in the `nextstrain/docker-base` image or you can get it from <https://github.com/nextstrain/nextclade/releases/tag/3.0.0-alpha.0>.

 ### Visualize results